sadtank/btc-mon/README.md

 2. Modify and enable the unif file from the ansible playbook.
 Unit file executes the location of the `current` version symlink.
 3. (optional) [send sats](#donations) for thanks!

 *While this setup is for raspi, the display manufacturer ([Waveshare](https://www.waveshare.com/wiki/LCD1602_I2C_Module)) does support Arduino and Jetson Nano.
 If all Waveshare scripts expose the same calls simply swap `LCD1602.py`.
-This _should_ work, if the device is configured properly.
+This _should_ work, if the device is configured properly, and the ansible playbook will likely need tweaking for these SBCs.
 Your mileage may vary.

 ## Parts list